 We received a very positive response when we posted up the steps to keep in mind if you are ever involved in an accident.
-Whilst it’s often something we never think about, knowing what to do can make a big difference in dealing with the aftermath of an unfortunate event.
+Whilst it’s often something we never think about, knowing what to do when you have a cycling accident makes a big difference in dealing with the aftermath of an unfortunate event.

 As a number of people posted comments about accidents they’ve had in the past I wanted to dive a little deeper into the topic.
 By demystifying the process I hope that anyone who ever finds themselves in an accident can feel confident in chasing it up.